 Like I said, it was fun.
 It was novel.
 Then it exploded into social media, and everyone was posting hugot memes and lines.
 It got a little bit too much… but that’s not what I’m going at.

 A lot of hugot lines are written and aimed at people who are single.
-In its worst, it promotes bitterness and loneliness over singlehood, and it’s the very same tool people use to “bully” couples.
+It encourages bitterness and loneliness over singlehood, and it’s the very same tool people use to “bully” couples.

-The same thing happened when we were walking on a beach.
+The same thing happened when we were walking on a beach later that day.

-The same thing happened when we were walking, holding hands, on a street at night.
-A couple in a motorcycle wheezed by and shouted at us, this time, “Walang forever!” (“There is no forever!”)
+The same thing happened when we were walking, holding hands, on a street at night here in Metro Manila.
+A couple in a motorcycle wheezed by and shouted at us, “Walang forever!” (“There is no forever!”)

-Last Valentines Day, I purposedly logged out of Facebook because I didn’t want to see the rush of posts about “bitter” singles, those who mutter “Magbibreak din yan” (“They will break up anyway”) to those in relationships.
-For the life of me, I could not understand why anyone would wish ill-wish upon someone else, even under the guise of a “joke”, or why this is currently acceptable in the Filipino culture.
+Last Valentines Day, I purposedly logged out of Facebook because I didn’t want to see the rush of posts about “bitter” singles, the people who declare “Magbibreak din yan” (“They will break up anyway”) to couples.
+For the life of me, I could not understand why anyone would make an ill-wish upon someone else, even under the guise of a “joke”, or why this is currently acceptable in the Filipino culture.

 When I was on a solo vacation in Coron, I met another couple in one of the island hopping tours.
 We talked traveling with our partners and our similar experiences of other single joiners in group tours giving parinig or snide comments directed to us.
 It was such a relief to find other people who understand.
 What happened to the spirit of traveling, exactly?

-Basically, I went from being confused, frustrated to tired.
-Now I just want to be with friends where this isn’t an issue and whom are happy to be with other friends, period.
+Basically, over this whole course, I went from being confused, frustrated to tired.
+Now I just want to be with friends where this isn’t even a topic, much more an issue.

 Thoughts on hugot memes and lines

-So, here are my thoughts on hugot memes and lines.
+Here are my final thoughts on hugot memes and lines.

 - Hugot is fine as long as it’s done on good fun.
-However, it doesn’t give anyone an excuse to be inconsiderate to other people.
+However, it doesn’t give anyone an excuse to be inconsiderate or rude to other s.
 Please think twice on your actions.

-So all in all, I do enjoy reading hugot materials every now and then… just not to an extent when it’s used to target other innocuous people (read: couples) with negative thoughts or when it’s promoting inadequacy due to singlehood.
-I guess as with everything else, it’s best served in moderate amounts.
+So all in all, I do enjoy reading hugot materials every now and then… just not to an extent when it’s used against other people (read: unsuspecting couples) or when it’s used to establish the idea that being single is an undesirable state.
+With everything else, it’s best used moderately.

 This is the reason we don’t post hugot memes.
 We have enough of that in the internet, and we prefer to give space to ideas that promote positivity and resonate personally with us.